jupyter/jupyter.github.io/hub.md

 ## What is JupyterHub?

-JupyterHub provides remote access to Jupyter servers on shared infrastructure in ordre to make computational environments and resources more accessible to students, researchers, and data scientists.
+JupyterHub provides remote access to Jupyter servers on shared infrastructure in order to make computational environments and resources more accessible to students, researchers, and data scientists.

 JupyterHub runs in the cloud or on your own hardware, and makes it possible